-- Utilization Review (UR): UR is managed by the Quality Improvement(QI) team.
-QI randomly selects client names from clinicians' Daily Transaction sheets.
-An account technician lists all charges requested by client medical record number, clinician, billing code, and number of minutes billed.
-The QI team, or clinicians under the supervision of the QI team, matches the billing information supplied by the account technician to the progress notes in the electronic chart to determine the accuracy of billing codes, to ensure the documentation meets ADMH standards, and that the minutes billed compare to the documented activity.
-This process is completed annually on 10% of the ADMH clinical charts. - 2) Chart Audit: All supervisors conduct a monthly random audit of two charts to compare billing with chart documentation for a minimum total of ten charts per year.
-This audit seeks to confirm that: - a.
+- 1) Peer Review: Peer Review is managed by Quality Management (QM).
+QM facilitates peer reviews where clinical staff reviews charts of their peers.
+AVATAR is utilized in obtaining necessary information.
+This process is completed annually on 5% of the ADMH clinical charts. - 2) Utilization Review: This is a process to review charts and can be conducted by clinical managers, clinical supervisors, and/or clinical staff.
+This review seeks to confirm that: - a.
 Bills are accurately coded and accurately reflect the services provided (as documented in the client's chart); - b.
 Documentation is being completed correctly and in a timely manner (per quality improvement regulations); - c.
 Services provided meet medical necessity criteria; and - d.
-Incentives for unnecessary billing do not exist. - 3) Standards and Procedures Review: The policies and procedures are reviewed and evaluated annually by the QIC to determine if they are current and complete.
-If they are ineffective or outdated, they are updated to reflect changes in state and federal government regulations and standards. - 4) System Level Monitoring: The QIC and the Quality Leadership Committee (QLC) annually reviews data on service utilization, clients with high service utilization patterns, staff productivity, cost of services, and cost per client information.
-When available, service utilization and cost utilization data will be analyzed and reviewed with data from other comparable counties.
-The account technician will provide data quarterly on the number of clients, service utilization, service cost, and staff productivity. - 5) Explanation of Balances (EOB) Report: The Compliance Officer or designee will review EOB Reports quarterly to identify potential compliance issues.
+Incentives for unnecessary billing do not exist. - 3) Policy and Procedures Review: The policies and procedures are reviewed and evaluated annually by the QIC to determine if they are current and complete.
+If they are ineffective or outdated, they are updated to reflect changes in state and federal government regulations and standards. - 4) System Level Monitoring: The QIC annually reviews data on service utilization, clients with high service utilization patterns, staff productivity, cost of services, and cost per client information.
+When available, service utilization and cost utilization data will be analyzed and reviewed with data from other comparable counties. - 5) Compliance Reviews: These are reviews conducted by the Compliance Officer of the providers contracted to provide mental health services.
+These reviews cover the required policies and procedures a provider should have, mandated paperwork, and chart reviews.